Paraconsistent logic: Definition

 Which means: if P and its negation ¬P are both assumed to be true, then of the two claims P and (some arbitrary) A, at least one is true.
 Therefore, P or A is true.
 However, if we know that either P or A is true, and also that P is false (that ¬P is true) we can conclude that A, which could be anything, is true.
 Thus if a theory contains a single inconsistency, the theory is trivial – that is, it has every sentence as a theorem.

 The characteristic or defining feature of a paraconsistent logic is that it rejects the principle of explosion.
 As a result, paraconsistent logics, unlike classical and other logics, can be used to formalize inconsistent but non-trivial theories.

 Comparison with classical logic

 The entailment relations of paraconsistent logics are propositionally weaker than classical logic; that is, they deem fewer propositional inferences valid.
 The point is that a paraconsistent logic can never be a propositional extension of classical logic, that is, propositionally validate every entailment that classical logic does.
 In some sense, then, paraconsistent logic is more conservative or cautious than classical logic.
 It is due to such conservativeness that paraconsistent languages can be more expressive than their classical counterparts including the hierarchy of metalanguages due to Alfred Tarski and others.
 According to Solomon Feferman: "natural language abounds with directly or indirectly self-referential yet apparently harmless expressions—all of which are excluded from the Tarskian framework."
-This expressive limitation can be overcome in paraconsistent logic.
+This expressive limitation—where in classical logic, tautologies are considered redundant—can be overcome in paraconsistent logic.